phinixplus/docs/source/preface/project.typ

 This documentation and the overall design and direction of the PHINIX+ project is my personal endeavor, which I have been working on during my free time.
 Due to this, development naturally has been an ongoing effort, with a time span measured in years.
-It is not surprising that this is, considering the scale of the project, at least for now, a one man show.
+It is not surprising, considering the scale of the project and that this is, at least for now, a one man show.

 == The Catalyst
 I have consumed quite a lot of content regarding computer engineering over